AP® English Language Course Description | Units, Topics, Syllabus, And More

 What Are the Four AP English Language Big Ideas?

-The big ideas are the basis of the AP English Language and Composition course, and they help students make connections between the concepts they learn.
+The Big Ideas are the basis of the AP English Language and Composition course, and they help students make connections between the concepts they learn.
 They are like threads that run through the whole course, so going back to them and using them in different ways helps students understand them better.
-Here are the course's big ideas and the enduring knowledge that goes with each one.
+Here are the Big Ideas and the Enduring Knowledge included in the AP English Language and Composition syllabus.

 • BIG IDEA 1: Rhetorical Situation (RHS)